Curbside Organic Waste Collection Pilot Program

 • Hi wondering if we can pick a compost bin to use as we our outside of the pilot area but would be willing to drop off compost to a drop off location thank you

-Cb asked about 1 year ago
+Cb asked over 1 year ago

 Thanks for the question!
 Unfortunately due to the logistics of cart collection we are currently only offering the curbside organics collection bins to residents within the pilot project area.
 We do however have a couple options where residents can drop their organic material off free of charge.
 One option is directly at the landfill - the landfill will take this material free of charge during regular business hours.
 A second option within the city is RecyclAbilities Enterprises at 180 Ball Road.
 Starting May 15 they are open extended hours and will have a drop off site accepting grass, leaves and organic yard waste.